cengc13/cengc13.github.io/about.md

 permalink: /about/
 ---

-Hello, I am Cheng Zeng, a PhD student at the School of Engineering, Brown university.
-I am also an open graduate fellow pursuing a secondary Master's degree in Data Science.
-See [this](https://www.brown.edu/academics/gradschool/opengraduateeducation) for more details about the open graduate education program at Brown University.
+Hello, I am Cheng Zeng, a PhD candidate in School of Engineering, Brown university.
+I am also pursuing a secondary Master's degree in Data Science through the open graduate program.

 ### Contact me